Knevari/advanced-lane-lines/notes_for_myself.md

 in adverse scenarios and I don't have a lot of images to test on.

-It would be preferable if I had some night images as well, just to be sure of wether or not I should make use of the L channel for feature extraction.
+It would be preferable if I had some night images as well, just to be sure of whether or not I should make use of the L channel for feature extraction.

 S channel has been the most reliable this far, it seems to make